sinoymanna/Age_calculator/README.md

 An Age_calculator written in python.
 A python program to :
-Calculate the  day of your birth based on your current  age and year of birth
+Tell  the  age of user by year,month and date